-And if you want to apply to jobs in multiple countries, consider the definitions in each place.
+And if you want to apply for jobs in multiple countries, consider the definitions in each place.
 That way, your application will meet the requirements.

 In the United States, a resume and a CV are very different.
 While some people use both, they don't use them for the same things.

 As mentioned, an American resume is a short document that can differ from job to job.
 It focuses on skills or experience that prepare the applicant for that position.
 No matter how much experience you have, your resume will be short.

 When Americans talk about a CV, they're referring to a longer document with more details.
 A CV covers everything that someone has done as a professional, from education to awards.
 It gets longer with each year, and you don't take information out of the CV.

 Like the US, Canada uses different terms for a shorter document for non-academic jobs and a longer file with more details.
 Canada uses the same terms as well, so a resume in the US is a resume in Canada.